 Family-Friendly All Around

-What makes Barcelona truly special is how welcome families are.
+What makes Barcelona truly special is how welcome families feel.
 You'll find playgrounds in almost every park.
 Many restaurants have kids' menus.
-And there are hotels that cater specifically to families.
+And there are hotels that cater to families.
 It is also very safe.

 Spring and fall are usually the best times to visit.
 The weather is nice, and the crowds are smaller than in summer.
 But honestly, Barcelona is great any time of year.